The Essential Digital Marketing for Museums Checklist in 2026

 • QR codes: These unobtrusive codes are easy for visitors to scan with their smartphones, linking them directly to gallery pages for a more immersive experience.

-• No-code platforms: Look for tools like memoryKPR that let you build custom web pages without any technical know-how.
+• No-code platforms: Look for museum-focused tools like memoryKPR that let you build custom web pages without any technical know-how.

 Pro Tip: App fatigue is a real thing.
 Unless you have a high percentage of repeat visitors, consider browser-based experiences accessible via QR codes instead of a dedicated app.

-#2 QR Code Implementation
+#2 QR Code Engagement

 Are you embracing QR codes?